Brightspace/web-library-loader/README.md

 [![Coverage Status][coverage-image]][coverage-url]

-Utility to get locations of 3rd party libraries used by a D2L instance, such as jQuery, jQuery UI and Valence UI.
+Utility to get locations of 3rd party libraries used by a D2L instance, such as jQuery, jQuery UI, and Valence UI.

 ## Installation